Homepage

 How solomon Supports Commissioning

-This is exactly where solomon comes in: an AI-based remote support system for installers during the commissioning of energy systems.
-The workflow is deliberately simple.
-The installer writes to or calls solomon via a messenger such as WhatsApp.
-The system automatically analyzes the technical problem.
-The installer then receives a structured step-by-step solution.
+This is exactly where solomon comes in: an AI-based support layer for installers during the commissioning of energy systems.

-For manufacturers, this creates a new operational infrastructure: structured access to technical documentation, AI-supported analysis and case structuring, central transparency over support cases, integration with existing CRM or ticketing systems, and support for more than 70 languages in text and voice.
+For manufacturers and installation companies, this creates a new operational infrastructure: structured access to technical documentation, AI-supported analysis and case structuring, central transparency over support cases, integration with existing CRM or ticketing systems, and support for more than 70 languages in text and voice.

 The impact is clear: reduced support costs, relieved technical hotlines, scalable support without additional personnel, and faster activation of installed systems in the field.